Dejulia489/AzurePipelinesPS/README.md

 2.0.46

-Added 'isOutput' support to Set-APVariable.
+Added 'IsOutput' support to Set-APVariable.

 2.0.44